edgeof8/tIRC/README.md

 - **Centralized Configuration (`AppConfig`):**

   - All application and server settings are now loaded and managed centrally by the `AppConfig` class.
 This ensures a single, consistent source of truth for configuration values across the client.
-  - Configuration is automatically loaded from `pyterm_irc_config.ini` and can be dynamically updated and saved in-client.
+  - Configuration is automatically loaded from `config/pyterm_irc_config.ini` and can be dynamically updated and saved in-client.

 - **Exclusive State Management (`StateManager`):**